auraoupa/perf-pangeo-deployments/README.md

     </tbody>
 </table>

 ***The zarr format clearly allows a faster opening and computation on the two machines.
-The computation with netcdf files can not even complete on the occigen machine, even when increasing number of workers and the memory.***
+The computation with netcdf files can not even complete on the occigen machine, even when increasing number of workers/cores and the memory.***

-The chunksize is also a very relevant parameter we need to tune before doing parallelized computation with dask and xarray.
+The chunksize is also a very relevant parameter I need to tune before doing parallelized computation with dask and xarray.

-The selection of the chunks happens when building the zarr archive or when opening the netcdf files.
+The selection of the chunk size happens when building the zarr archive or when opening the netcdf files.

-I have made a test with two zarr archives : the first is chunked equally along time and x dimensions and chunksize along y dimension is chosen to have a final chunk size of roughly hundreds of MB (240x240x480, 110MB).
+I have made a test with two zarr archives : the first is chunked equally along time and x dimensions and the chunk size along y dimension is chosen in order to have a final chunk size of roughly hundreds of MB (240x240x480, 110MB).

 The second archive is chunked only on the time dimension (1x4729x8354, 158MB).
 Two operations will be performed with theses 2 archives : a temporal mean and a spatial mean.